reflex-dev/reflex-web/docs/datatable-tutorial/add_interactivity.md

 ```

-Here we define a state var called `clicked_cell` that we will use to keep track of the clicked cell.
+The state has a var called `clicked_cell` that will store a message about which cell was clicked.
 We define an event handler `get_clicked_data` that updates the value of the `clicked_cell` var when it is called.
 In essence, we have clicked on a cell, called the `on_cell_clicked` event trigger which calls the `get_clicked_data` event handler, which updates the `clicked_cell` var.

 ```python demo